fmancinelli/fmancinelli.github.com/_posts/2012-12-28-Arch_Linux_on_BTRFS.markdown

 We will mount `home`, `opt`, `var` in the corresponding directories of the `ROOT` subvolume.

-But there's a twist: in fact, the `var` subvolume will then contain the `lib` directory where `pacman`, the Arch Linux package manager, store information about the installed packages.
+But there's a catch: the `var` subvolume will contain the `lib` directory where `pacman`, the Arch Linux package manager, stores information about the installed packages.
 In order to have a complete *snapshot* of the system we must include this directory.
 So we have to make sure that the `var/lib` directory (and only this) *is* on the `ROOT` subvolume.

 We will achieve this by binding the `var/lib` directory on the `ROOT` subvolume to the one on the `var` subvolume:

 {% highlight bash %}
 mkdir -p /mnt/btrfs/__snapshot